A-Journey-Of-Music/blog/content/notes/Blog Setup.md

 # Prerequisites
 1. Obsidian installed on your local machine (because Quartz is Markdown-based)
-2. Github-Account
+2. GitHub-Account
-3. Basic Knowledge of Github and Git.
+3. Basic Knowledge of GitHub and Git.

 Firstly, visit [Quartz](https://quartz.jzhao.xyz/) and follow their Setup-Guide.
 Also follow their Obsidian-specific Tips.